Valuable funding opportunity for SMEs to receive support to enter the Japanese and Korean life science markets

 Funded by EIT Health within the framework of its Accelerator programme “GoGlobal”, BioM developed the training project “Start.Smart.Global” specially for start-ups and SMEs, whose goal it is to enter the Japanese and Korean life-science markets.

 Why Japan and Korea?
-Japan has the world’s 2nd largest healthcare market and ranks amongst Europe’s top 5 pharmaceutical trading partners.
+Japan has the world’s third largest healthcare market and ranks amongst Europe’s top 5 pharmaceutical trading partners.
 And South Korea is nurturing a culture of innovation and attractive regulatory environment to place itself in the top ranking of global health care hubs.
 Given Europe’s leading position in life sciences with novel technologies, services and products, the Asian markets hold significant opportunities for innovative European SMEs.
 However, for European health service and product companies to introduce complex and new cutting-edge technologies can be time consuming, tedious and consultation-intensive.
 Start.Smart.Global will help to speed up this process.

 The target participants in the GoGlobal programmes are start-ups and SMEs – companies who already offer a product, started to sell, or who are in the last stage of their certification process.
 They have the ambition to expand on the two Asian markets within a year.
 The companies also fit to the EIT Health thematic scope: “Healthy living, Active Ageing, Improved Health care.”